george-hawkins/arf-drone/receiver-windows-upgrade.md

 _Closeup of cable from FUC-3 connected to SPC_.
 <img height="256" src="images/assembly/receiver/windows/spc-connection-closeup.jpg">

-Now you have a joined up cable with a USB connector at one end, the SPC in the middle and a smart port connector at the other end.
+Now you have a joined up cable with a USB connector at one end, the SPC in the middle and a Smart Port connector at the other end.
 The smart point connector plugs into the left hand side of the X8R receiver (the side that has just a single port), but **don't** do that yet.

-Aside: don't get smart port connectors and S.BUS connectors mixed up - the receiver has both and they look identical but they're different things.
+Aside: don't get Smart Port connectors and S.BUS connectors mixed up - the receiver has both and they look identical but they're different things.

 Now plug the FUC-3 USB connector into your computer, a red power LED on the FUC-3 PCB will light up and Windows will automatically detect the device and install the necessary drivers (assuming you're running Windows 8 or 10).
 Remember that if you're on Mac or Linux and using a VM you'll need to tell VirtualBox to pass the device through to the VM.